Medical Laboratory

 Drug Test, types and indications

-Persons taking drugs, traces of the drug taken will be excreted with body fluids.
-A drug test is a laboratory medical procedure to look for drug signs in a sample of urine, blood, saliva, hair, or sweat.
-Other names: drug screen, drug test, drugs of abuse testing, substance abuse testing.
+Persons taking drugs, traces taken will be excreted in body fluids, which a drug test will detect.
+It is a laboratory medical procedure that looks for drug signs in a sample of urine, blood, saliva, hair, or sweat.

-The purpose of that test is to find out illegal drug use and misuse.
+The purpose of that test is to detect illegal misuse.
 The purpose of drug testing includes the following:

 • Detection of illegal drug use, such as cocaine or pleasure drugs